Houdini 21.0 Nodes Geometry nodes

 Set Pivot from Bounds

-When Enable Match Bounds is enabled, set the pivot, used when you transform the skeleton globally, from the bounding box.
+When turned on, sets the pivot (used to transform the skeleton globally) from the bounding box.
 You can further adjust the pivot translation using the Scene Pivot parameter.
+Set Pivot from Bounds is available when Enable Match Bounds is turned on.

 Target Group

-The point group on the first input that will be used to perform the match.
-This can useful if you wish to exclude root points, or points for props that protrude from the main skin of the character.
+When Enable Match Bounds is turned on, this is the point group on the first input that is used to perform the match.
+This can be useful if you want to exclude root points or points for props that protrude from the main skin of the character.

 Reference Group

-The point group on the second input that will be used to perform the match.
-This can useful if you wish to exclude root points, or points for props that protrude from the main skin of the character.
+When Enable Match Bounds is turned on, this is the point group on the second input that is used to perform the match.
+This can be useful if you want to exclude root points or points for props that protrude from the main skin of the character.

 Rest Frame for Target

-Read the reference frame from the clipinfo detail attribute on the first input geometry or set a custom range.
+Reads the reference frame from the clipinfo detail attribute on the first input geometry, or sets a custom range.

 Target Reference Frame

-The frame of the target skeleton at which we perform the bounding box match.
-Useful if the Target Skeleton input is animated.
+When Rest Frame for Target is set to Custom Frame, this is the frame of the target skeleton at which to perform the bounding box match.
+This is useful if the Target Skeleton input is animated.

 Rest Frame for Source

-Read the reference frame from the clipinfo detail attribute on the second input geometry or set a custom range.
+Reads the reference frame from the clipinfo detail attribute on the second input geometry, or sets a custom range.

 Source Reference Frame

-The frame of the source skeleton at which we perform the bounding box match.
-Useful if the Source Skeleton input is animated.
+When Rest Frame for Source is set to Custom Frame, this is the frame of the source skeleton at which to perform the bounding box match.
+This is useful if the Source Skeleton input is animated.

-In addition to, or instead of, the initial bounding box matching, we can globally transform the skeleton using the Scene* Transform parameters or the corresponding handle in the viewport.
+In addition to, or instead of, the initial bounding box matching, you can globally transform the skeleton using the below Scene* parameters or the transform handle in the viewport.

 Scene Translate